 This news website www.csjnews.org is run by the Centre for Solutions Journalism (CSJ), a non-profit media organisation incorporated in the African nation of Malawi.
-CSJ is registered with Malawi Government and is also a member of the Council for Non Governmental Organisations of Malawi (CONGOMA).
+CSJ is registered with the Malawi Government, the Malawi NGO Board and the Council for Non Governmental Organisations of Malawi (CONGOMA).

 We promote professional solutions journalism by disseminating best practices and offering solutions to social, economic and developmental challenges facing people in Malawi.

 Centre for Solutions Journalism (CSJ) promotes journalism that highlights answers to problems which communities in Malawi are facing.

 A Malawi nation in which every citizen enjoys all human rights

 Our mission is to use solutions journalism to promote enjoyment of all human rights

 - Respect for Human Rights

 The objectives of Centre for Solutions Journalism are as follows:

 - Advocating for conducive policy and legal reforms in the areas of human rights, education and health that will assist communities to find solutions to their developmental challenges

 - Dissemination of news about best practices and offering solutions to social, economic and developmental challenges.